Click Here for Our Recommended Antivirus for Your Device

 What is Dyslexia?

 Dysgraphia is a difficulty in motor skills that affects one’s ability to write.
-The two are often confused because they are both related to specific skills, but not to each other.
+The two are confused because they are related to specific skills but not each other.

 Dyslexia causes difficulty with the use of language, reading, and spelling words.
-It often goes unrecognized at first but symptoms may be seen in early childhood.
+It goes unrecognized at first, but symptoms may be seen in early childhood.

 This is different from a person with dysgraphia, which involves difficulty in writing words.